Get the kit — A$297

 But the NDIS is not a "set and forget" revenue stream.
 It is a heavily regulated sector governed by the National Disability Insurance Scheme Act 2013 (Cth), the NDIS (Provider Registration and Practice Standards) Rules 2018, and the oversight of the NDIS Quality and Safeguards Commission.
 Providers who take compliance seriously thrive.
 Those who do not face deregistration, banning orders, and in some cases, criminal prosecution.

 2026 is a pivotal year.
 The NDIS Commission has tightened registration requirements, particularly for Supported Independent Living (SIL).
-The mandatory SIL registration deadline of 1 July 2026 means providers who have been delivering SIL supports without registration must either register or stop delivering those services.
+The Module 5A SIL Practice Standards commenced on 1 July 2026 and SIL registration is mandatory.
+One transition pathway lets unregistered SIL providers currently delivering SIL keep operating during assessment, but only if they apply by 1 October 2026.
 For new entrants, this creates opportunity — participants need registered SIL providers, and demand is outpacing supply in many regions.

 Who should consider starting an NDIS business?